 While part of the tunnel is gone now, the half that travels through Chatham Square can still be visited.
 At the southwestern counter of the alley, is the Chinatown landmark Nam Wah Tea Parlor, the first business to bring Dim Sum to New York in 1920.

-Photo courtesy of Jason Eppink’s Flickr
+Photo by Jason Eppink on Flickr

 2. Dead Horse Bay